nus-cs2103-AY2021S1/ip/docs/README.md

 ### `help` - Viewing help

-Lists out all the commands you can type
+Lists out all the commands you can type.

 Example of usage: